-UNIFIED FIRE AUTHORITY Rules, Policies and Procedures Volume II UFA Operational Policies and Procedures Chapter 2 Finance Section 11 Purchasing Card Policy 2.12.2.9 IT equipment with individual cost greater than \$200 and/or having memory (e.g. cellular phones, tablets, computers).
-2.12.2.9.1 IT equipment will be purchased through the IT bureau, which shall maintain records regarding the purchase, use and tracking of the equipment in accordance with UFA Policy and Procedure - IT Acceptable Use Policy. á Transactions over \$5,000 (unless ac approval from Division Commande Agent).
-1 5 2.12.3 Use of Purchasing Cards for travel will be in accordance with UFA Policy and Procedure - Business Travel .
+UNIFIED FIRE AUTHORITY Rules, Policies and Procedures Volume II UFA Operational Policies and Procedures UFA Operational Policies Finance Purchasing Card Policy

+- 2.12.2.9 IT equipment with individual cost greater than \$200 and/or having memory (e.g. cellular phones, tablets, computers). - 2.12.2.9.1 IT equipment will be purchased through the IT bureau, which shall maintain records regarding the purchase, use and tracking of the equipment in accordance with UFA Policy and Procedure IT Acceptable Use Policy. - 2.12.2.10 Transactions over \$5,000 (unless accompanied by documented approval from Division Commander or made by a Payment Agent). - 2.12.3 Use of Purchasing Cards for travel will be in accordance with UFA Policy and Procedure Business Travel.